girino/ipfs-blossomnator-tabajara/README.md

 # IPFS Blossomnator Tabajara

-A [Blossom](https://github.com/fiatjaf/khatru/blob/master/examples/blossom/main.go) server implementation that stores blob files in IPFS while maintaining compatibility with the Blossom protocol.
-This server uses SQLite3 for event storage and automatically redirects blob requests to IPFS gateway URLs.
+A Blossom server implementation built using [Khatru](https://github.com/fiatjaf/khatru), a flexible Nostr relay framework.
+This server stores blob files in IPFS while maintaining full compatibility with the Blossom protocol.
+Built on Khatru, it uses SQLite3 for event storage and automatically redirects blob requests to IPFS gateway URLs.

 ## Features